BAkinmarin/the-cleaning-hack/README.md

 ## UX
 ### Project Planning
 During the project ideation stage, I limited my focus to friends and family as I was keen to build a website which would fulfill a real need.
-Discussions left me with three viable options - a do-over of my church website, a website for my sister to publish her stories, or a website for my partners current cleaning business.
+Discussions left me with three viable options - a do-over of my church website, a website for a sibling to publish their stories, or a website for a family member's cleaning business.

 All three options were considered in relation to existing technologies and alternatives.
-There is already a website for my church, there currently exist a host of platforms my sister can and publishes her work however, my partner does not have a separate website dedicated to her business hence I went with this option.
+There is already a website for my church, there currently exists a host of platforms my sibling can and does publish on however, as there was no dedicated website for the cleaning business, I decided to go with this option.

 ### Strategy Plane
 #### User